IRS CP501: Reminder of Balance Due – Meanings & Actions Needed

 What Should You Do If You Receive CP501?

 If you can afford to pay the entire balance, merely detach the payment stub, write a check or money order to the United States Treasury, and mail the payment to the address on the notice.
 Make sure to put your social security number, the tax year, and the tax form you filed on the check.
 You can also pay online.
+The new notices for CP501, which started going out in November 2023, now have a QR code that you can scan and make a payment right from your phone.
 If you disagree with the information on the notice, contact the IRS directly at the number provided on the form.
 When you speak to an IRS agent, they will let you know your options regarding the balance.
 Contact a tax resolution specialist to help you if you want assistance in dealing with the IRS.

 What Happens If You Can’t Pay Your Taxes?